tzachz/github-comment-counter/README.md

 organization: my-org    # organization to show stats for
 refreshRateMinutes: 10  # interval between API activations
 ```
+NOTE: once again, you can't use a user with Two-Factor Authentication enabled

 You're now ready to run the server:
 ```